View course descriptions for

 AC 332 Intermediate Financial Accounting II (3) Offered Spring.
 Prereq.: At least “C-” in AC 331.
 Students demonstrate understanding of specific elements of the financial statements including inventories, fixed assets, leases, bonds, and pensions.
 Both practical and conceptual issues are addressed.
 Current accounting literature and professional pronouncements are an integral part of this course.
 Meets 4 hours a week.
 Required for AC 410, 431, 462.

-AC 403 Principles of Taxation (3) Offered Fall.
+AC 403 Taxation of Individuals (3) Offered Fall.
 Prereq.: At least “C-” in AC 232.
 This course provides a survey of federal income taxation of individuals.
 The students will demonstrate knowledge of filing requirements, the identification of gross income, losses and deductions, property transactions, special tax computations, tax credits, and basic tax planning strategies.
 Required for AC 404.